korlibs-archive/docs-old.korge.org/faq/index.md

 Yes.
 All these libraries are dual licensed under MIT and Apache 2.0, except some libraries that I have ported from other languages and were not licensed as MIT, that propagate their own license.
 But in any case, all the licenses used are free and permissive.

+## Where can I find the libraries?

+I publish all my libraries at bintray: <https://bintray.com/soywiz/soywiz>.

+There are plans to publish them on Maven Central too, but I need some time to update the build scripts to do so.

 ## Contributing

 This is an Opensource project.